Inhaled Corticosteroids Overview and Practice Questions Vector

 23. What are intranasal corticosteroids used for?

-Treatment of allergic or inflammatory nasal conditions and seasonal and perennial allergic/nonallergic rhinitis.
+They treat allergic or inflammatory nasal conditions, including seasonal and perennial allergic/nonallergic rhinitis.

-24. What three effects do corticosteroids have on WBC’s?
+24. What three effects do corticosteroids have on white blood cells (WBCs)?

-Demargination: depletion of neutrophil stores reduces their accumulation at inflammatory sites and in exudates; overall increases in white cell count; and, constriction of microvasculature to reduce leakage of cells and fluids into inflammatory sites.
+Demargination: Depletion of neutrophil stores reduces accumulation at inflammation sites; Increased WBC Count: Elevated white cell count due to reduced migration; and Microvascular Constriction: Reduces leakage of cells and fluids into inflammatory tissues.

 25. What effects do steroids have on beta receptors?